 Professor Emeritus Aileen Ribeiro is Patron of The Association of Dress Historians.
 She read history at King’s College, London, followed by an MA and PhD at The Courtauld Institute of Art.
 She was Head of The Department of Dress History at The Courtauld Institute of Art from 1975 to 2009.
 She lectures widely and has acted as costume consultant/contributor to many major museum exhibitions in Great Britain, Europe, and North America.
 Professor Emeritus Ribeiro has published many books and articles on various aspects of the history of dress, including The Art of Dress: Fashion in England and France 1750–1820 (1995); Dress and Morality (2003); Fashion and Fiction: Dress in Art and Literature in Stuart England (2006); Facing Beauty: Painted Women and Cosmetic Art (2011); A Portrait of Fashion: Six Centuries of Dress at the National Portrait Gallery (with Cally Blackman) (2015); and Clothing Art: The Visual Culture of Fashion, 1600–1914 (2017).

-Jennifer Daley is Chairman and Trustee of The Association of Dress Historians and Editor–in–Chief of The Journal of Dress History.
-Jennifer researches the political, economic, industrial, technological, and cultural history of clothing and textiles.
-She is a university lecturer, who teaches the history of dress and décor, fashion/luxury business/history, and other courses to BA, MA, MSc, and MBA students at several universities.
-Jennifer is a PhD candidate at King’s College London, where she is analysing sailor uniforms and nautical fashion.
-Jennifer earned an MA in Art History from The Department of Dress History at The Courtauld Institute of Art, a BTEC in Millinery (history, design, and construction) at Kensington and Chelsea College, an MA from King’s College London, and a BA from The University of Texas at Austin.
-Jennifer can be reached at email email@example.com.
+Jennifer Daley, PhD, FHEA, MA, MA, BTEC, BA, is Chairman and Trustee of The Association of Dress Historians and Editor–in–Chief of The Journal of Dress History.
+Dr. Daley is a university professor, who researches the political, economic, industrial, technological, and cultural history of clothing and textiles.
+She earned a PhD from The Department of War Studies at King’s College, London, with a thesis, titled, A History of Clothing and Textiles for Sailors in the British Royal Navy, 1660–1859.
+She also earned an MA in Art History from The Department of Dress History at The Courtauld Institute of Art; a BTEC in Millinery (history, design, and construction) at Kensington and Chelsea College; an MA (with a dissertation on political economics) from King’s College, London; and a BA from The University of Texas at Austin.
+She can be reached at email firstname.lastname@example.org.

 Tara Tierney is Secretary and Trustee of The Association of Dress Historians.
 She holds an MA in the History and Culture of Fashion, from London College of Fashion, University of the Arts London.
 Her Master’s dissertation focused on the early British House Music culture, 1987–1991, and explored women’s identity within this culture through dress and the roles women held.
 Her present position is at Net–A–Porter, where she manages the digitisation and annotation of the Net–A–Porter Catwalk Archive, which is a collection of over 5500 hours of catwalk footage and interviews, covering all four major fashion weeks, 1979–2010.
 Tara can be reached at email email@example.com.